mfelleisen/Santorini/Material/plan-v2.md

 ## Testing

-Since y'all have chosen different languages but want to make sure the development efforts are in sync, we need a way of specifying tests, that is,
+Since you and your friends have chosen different languages but want to make sure your development efforts are in sync, we need a way of specifying tests, that is,

 - a common data format for specifying inputs and expected outputs for each major component
 - scripts that test (say from the command line) that your components work